-My childhood years growing in Mattoon, Illinois certainly deserve to be a part of my story.
-As in the case of so many other believers–as it was for Jesus himself–it is these “hidden years” above all in which we are formed to be the persons we are.
+My childhood years growing up in central Illinois certainly deserve to be a part of my story.
+For so many of us–as it was for Jesus himself–it was above all these “hidden years” that made us the persons we are today.
 Thanks be to God, my parents were amazing examples of Catholic living, and I owe to them the faith that I still confess today.
-But to get to the point for those who want a little insight into who I am and what has formed my thinking, I’m going to focus on my academic biography beginning in my college years…
+But to get to the point for those who want a little insight into who I am and how I think, I’m going to focus on my academic biography beginning in my college years…

-I actually began my tenure as an undergraduate studying not theology but biochemistry and French at the University of Illinois.
-However, experiencing a deepening of my faith at the campus Newman Center led me to change direction after my sophomore year.
-At that time I moved to Rome to begin philosophy studies at the Pontifical Lateran University and discern the priesthood with the Apostles of the Interior Life, a small Catholic religious community founded in Rome and now with a vibrant ministry in the United States.
+I spent quite a bit of my undergraduate years studying not theology but biochemistry and French at the University of Illinois.
+However, experiencing a deepening of my faith at the campus Newman Center led me to change directions (even as the dialogue between faith and science remains a key interest of my thought, writing, and teaching).
+After finishing all of my non-major science requirements, I moved to Rome to begin philosophy studies at the Pontifical Lateran University while discerning the priesthood.
 This was a new and exciting stage of my life.

-At any rate, after sufficiently recovering from my initial acute lupus symptoms upon returning to the States I was eventually able to complete my undergraduate degree in Religious Studies and Philosophy at the University of Illinois.
-Upon graduation I continued to discern with the Apostles of the Interior Life and worked in campus ministry for students at Illinois State University and the University of Kansas among institutions.
-During my time in Kansas I pursued further philosophy studies at Benedictine College where I wrote a thesis on contemporary theories of natural law.
+But to get back to the academic story: after sufficiently recovering from my initial acute lupus symptoms upon returning to the States I was eventually able to complete my undergraduate degree in Religious Studies and Philosophy at the University of Illinois.
+Upon graduation, I worked in campus ministry for students at Illinois State University and the University of Kansas among other institutions.
+During my time in Kansas, I pursued further philosophy studies at Benedictine College where I wrote a thesis on contemporary theories of natural law.

-Over the course of those years I discovered my vocation, a vocation to married life and to the life of a Catholic theologian.
-I thus went on to earn my M.A. at Franciscan University of Steubenville and Ph.D. at Ave Maria University, during which time my wife and I began to date, courted, and got married.
-I finished my dissertation, “Towards a Theology of Scripture: Joseph Ratzinger’s Method C Hermeneutic and Sacra Doctrina on the Afterlife in the Old Testament,” while teaching Religious Studies at the University of Illinois and the St. John Institute of Catholic Thought immediately before being hired at Benedictine College in 2009.
+Over the course of those years, I discovered my vocation to married life and to the life of a Catholic theologian.
+I thus went on to earn my M.A. at Franciscan University of Steubenville and a Ph.D. at Ave Maria University, during which time my wife and I began to date, courted, and married.
+I finished my dissertation while teaching Religious Studies at the University of Illinois immediately before being hired at Benedictine College in 2009.